JoshDoesIT/JoshDoes.IT-Website/content/blog/mcp-llm-nsc-reviews.md

 ## Conclusion

-The combination of MCP and LLMs creates a powerful tool for security reviews, offering something different compared to the normal NSC review tools: the ability to explore configurations conversationally, ask ad-hoc questions, and get contextual analysis in natural language.
+The combination of MCP and LLMs creates a powerful tool for security reviews, offering something different compared to the normal NSC review tools: the ability to explore configurations conversationally, ask ad hoc questions, and get contextual analysis in natural language.
 The real value isn't just automation, it's the ability to ask questions in natural language and get intelligent, contextual answers.
 Instead of configuring specific queries or filters for each type of check, you can just ask "what are the security risks?" and get a comprehensive analysis.

 If you're working on network security reviews, compliance assessments, or just curious about how MCP and LLMs can work together, I encourage you to check out the lab.
 And if you try it, let me know what you think.
 I'd love to hear about your experiences.